HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

   <img src="https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan/blob/master/files/sys_architecture.png" width = "767" height = "366">
   </p>

 Our system can be applied to situations where the user has a preferable rough route but isn't able to pilot the drone ideally.
 For example, for drone racing or aerial filming, a beginner-level pilot is impossible to control the drone to finish the race safely or take an aerial video smoothly unless months of training.
-With our system, the huamn pilot can virtually control the drone with his/her navie operations, then our system automatically generate a very efficient repeating trajectory and autonomously execute it.
+With our system, the human pilot can virtually control the drone with his/her navie operations, then our system automatically generates a very efficient repeating trajectory and autonomously execute it.

 Our system can also be used for normal autonomous navigations, like our previous works in [video1](https://youtu.be/Uh2aKmUzXSg) and [video2](https://youtu.be/Dn6pXL3GqeY).
 For these applications, drone can autonomously fly in complex environments using only onboard sensing and planning.